To DO List

 If you follow the timeline suggested by Newport, you will have plenty of time to get into the system and make sure your data is perfect before you submit.
 Participate in AMCAS tutorials, download the DIRECTIONS (many people skip this part but it's important), start filling it out.
 Review the AMCAS tutorials, especially the one on how to enter study abroad coursework.

-The sooner you apply, the sooner the application can be verified and sent off the medical schools, the sooner you can start writing your secondaries.
+The sooner you apply, the sooner you can start writing your secondaries.

-Aim to submit your AMCAS application in June or at the latest July 1 but only if your transcript is complete and accurate.
+Print, proof and then submit your AMCAS application but only if your transcript is complete and accurate.
 This will include study abroad coursework from the spring semester, if applicable.
 If something will delay your transcript, determine how long the delay will be and work diligently to resolve the problem.
 If delays will extend beyond August 1st, seek assistance from a dean or advisor to rectify the problem.
-You can't accurately fill out your AMCAS if the transcript is incorrect.
-Your AMCAS coursework needs to match the transcript or your application will be delayed at the verification process.
-If delays reach beyond late July, I would submit with the current transcript (making sure the AMCAS entries match the current transcript) and then send an updated transcript to the medical schools during the secondary review process.
-AMCAS will only work with the FIRST transcript you send them.
-All updates after this should be directed to the medical schools.

-Confirm recommendations are set to go.
-Recommendations are part of the secondary application so make sure they don't delay your application.
+Recommendations are part of the secondary application.
+A lot can go wrong at this point so make sure they don't delay your application.